sudikshanavik/CS731A_Voting_System/README.md

     + truffle console
     + truffle migrate
 + Now your smart contract should be deployed on Ganache.
 You can see it under the Contracts tab in the Ganache UI
++ Install MetaMask extension (https://metamask.io/download.html) and make sure to have some Ether to test the application locally.
+Ganache, by default creates 10 accounts.
+Import one of this account into the metamask to test the system.

 + To get front end running:
 + First node.js must be installed.